 AID Assignment Request frame format

-The AID Assignment Request frame is transmitted by a non-AP MLD as part of setting up frame anonymization.
+The AID Assignment Request frame is transmitted by a CPE(#2359)AP MLD as part of setting up frame anonymization.
 The frame assigns AID values to the receiving CPE STA for the coming epochs.

 […rest of clause 9.6.42.10 does not change…]